 A long nap on Saturday and Sunday afternoons is, he suggests, the answer, aiming for a full sleep cycle of about 90 minutes.

 Ah camping; that Great Outdoors getaway that sees you lined up in regimented rows on manicured grass with all the other get-awayers.
 If the hum of the tent next door’s mini-fridge keeps you awake at night, try pitching up literally in the middle of nowhere for a more authentic ‘wild’ camp.

 Permitted in Scotland, wild camping isn’t strictly legal in England and Wales, but many landowners and some national parks will let you camp discreetly as long as you’re respectful and leave no trace (that includes your, um, waste, by the way).

-Dating back thousands of years and hot for 2019, energy healing is a holistic practice that claims to remove mental blocks and physical pain.
+Dating back thousands of years, energy healing is a holistic practice that claims to remove mental blocks and physical pain.

 According to London-based energy healer Master Oh, the human energy Qi allows communication between our cells and organs and is vital to our wellbeing.

 Master Oh teaches clients to cultivate a ‘beautiful mind’ by offering a range of treatments for conditions including fatigue, pain, digestive issues and insomnia, as well as energy clearing for your home or business!